This post contains affiliate links. As an Amazon associate I earn qualifying purchases. Click here for more about this policy.

 These healthy turkey sloppy joes taste perfect with slider rolls or hamburger buns.
 If you want to keep it low carb, you can pair the filling with some cooked zucchini noodles, spaghetti squash, or another low carb vegetable substitute.

-You can also enjoy the meaty filling in these 3 ingredient gluten-free tortillas or cauliflower tortillas as the base.
+You can also enjoy the meaty filling in these 3 ingredient gluten free tortillas or keto wraps as the base.
 Or add on a side of roasted broccoli, air fryer sweet potato fries, or low fat potato salad to make it a hearty, filling meal.

 Recipe Tips

-• Extra flavor: For some extra flavor, you can add a dash of Worcestershire sauce or some healthier BBQ sauce into the mix.
+• Extra flavor: For some extra flavor, you can add a dash of Worcestershire sauce or some no sugar barbecue sauce into the mix.

 • Load up the toppings: Lend some extra deliciousness to these ground turkey sloppy joes by loading them up with toppings like sliced avocado, chopped parsley, cheese and even some pickled jalapenos.